richard-to/mesop-jeopardy/README.md

 search.

 The file needs to be added to the data folder and named jeopardy.json.
 The format is like this.
-So you can also ask an Gemini/ChatGPT/etc to generate some questions in this format as well.
+So you can also ask Gemini/ChatGPT/etc to generate some questions in this format as well.

 ```